The Fourth Industrial Revolution

 Product life cycle

 The product life cycle becomes much shorter.
 That's a fact.
 Products are tailor-made for consumers at affordable prices.
 Products will move from the introduction to the adult phase at a rapid pace due to the fast purchasing by consumers.
 Due to constant new innovations on the market, products will also age faster.
 This will cause major price differences on the market.
 Only the richest can have the newest smartphone in their hands if they are still called smartphones at that point in time.
 Another good example is the battery of electric cars / bicycles that is constantly being improved.
-Of course everyone wants the best on the market, but the prices are still pending.
+Of course, everyone wants the best on the market, but the prices are still pending.
 The product life cycle is often extended because the renovated product is too expensive and therefore the consumer chooses to buy the previously released product.

 Where the demand is, is supply.
 Through social media and data collection techniques, it becomes a lot easier to understand and respond to consumer behavior.
 The consumer will be completely central.
 Due to the ever faster becoming delivery and quality of products/services, consumers expect more and more.
 New ways are being developed to use goods and services for the convenience of consumers.
 This is also referred to as the "on demand" formula.

 An innovation is a new idea, product, service, process or a combination of these.
 New inventions are made Left and right or existing ones are improved.
 Below you will find a summary of some of the most important innovations that will rise or be improved in the fourth industrial revolution.
-Many of these innovations would perhaps be a good subject for a seperate detailed article in the near future.
+Many of these innovations would perhaps be a good subject for a separate detailed article in the near future.

 3D printing started to emerge in the early 90s, here it was mainly about making prototypes.
 With 3D printing you can produce goods made on demand at relatively low costs.
 3D printing is still used primarily for prototypes and mockups, but there are a number of promising applications in the production of replacement parts, dental crowns and artificial ones.
 A 3D printer can even help with the production of bridges!
-So who knows what else might be possible in the future.
+So who knows what else might be possible in the future?

-Space travel is very extensive and the possibilities are unprecedented.
+Space travel is very expensive and the possibilities are unprecedented.
 Research is done every day to bring civilization further into space.
 Thousands of people from different countries work on space programs every day.
 But why?
 Humans love pushing boundaries, seeing how far we can get and to answer the question whether there is smart advanced extraterrestrial life or not.
-You often hear a colony on march passing by, but this is not in the near future because of all the factors that play a role.
+You often hear a colony on Mars passing by, but this is not in the near future because of all the factors that play a role.
 Every mistake made in space travel can easily be fatal, and therefore not all rocket launches go as planned.

 One can say that there is still a space race going on.
 If every country worked together at space travel, we would probably have gone much further.
 Unfortunately, this is not the case, but there is confidence in the future and perhaps one day will we be able to book a vacation to Mars!